slate20/ScribeEngine/README.md

-Scribe Engine is a powerful and versatile text-based game engine designed for creating rich, interactive experiences.
-Featuring an integrated IDE with syntax highlighting, live preview, and one-click builds, it empowers developers to craft complex visual novels and interactive fiction without external tools or setup complexity.
+Scribe Engine is a powerful text-based game engine that makes creating interactive stories and visual novels effortless.
+With an integrated IDE featuring syntax highlighting, live preview, and lightning-fast builds, you can craft complex narratives without wrestling with external tools or complicated setup processes.

-Leveraging Python for deep game logic, Jinja2 for flexible content rendering, and modern web technologies for smooth gameplay, Scribe Engine allows you to build intricate systems and responsive narratives with professional development tools built right in.
-It's designed for creators who demand both powerful functionality and an intuitive development experience.
+Built on Python for deep game logic, Jinja2 for dynamic content, and modern web technologies for smooth gameplay, Scribe Engine gives you professional development tools and the flexibility to create everything from simple interactive fiction to sophisticated narrative systems.

 ## Quick Start

-**Get the Engine:** Download the latest `scribe-engine` executable from [Releases](https://github.com/your-github-username/scribe-engine/releases) - no installation required.
+Download the `scribe-engine` executable from [Releases](https://github.com/slate20/scribeengine/releases) and you're ready to go - no installation needed.

 **Create Your First Game:**
-1. Launch the engine and set your project directory
+1. Launch the engine and choose your project directory
 2. Click "Create New Project" and name your game
-3. Start writing in the integrated editor with live preview
+3. Write your story in the integrated editor with live preview
-4. Click "Build" for instant distribution (5-15 seconds)
+4. Click "Build" for instant packaging for distribution (5-15 seconds)

 **Basic Story Format:**
 ```